Prince Philip Lived an Incredible Life — See Photos of the Late Duke of Edinburgh Through the Years

 After receiving permission from King George VI, the handsome hunk dropped his name and adopted the surname Mountbatten from his maternal grandparents.
-Prior to the iconic royal wedding, Philip was given the title of Duke of Edinburgh.
+Prior to the legendary royal wedding, Philip was given the title of Duke of Edinburgh.
 It wasn’t until 1957 that he officially became a Prince of the United Kingdom.

-“His passion for industry has been seen in countless visits to research laboratories, coal mines, factories and engineering works, with the aim of contributing to the improvement of British industrial life,” his official biography states.
+“His passion for the industry has been seen in countless visits to research laboratories, coal mines, factories and engineering works, with the aim of contributing to the improvement of British industrial life,” his official biography states.
 “On an international scale, he has sponsored six conferences on the human problems of industrial communities within the Commonwealth, in his capacity as Patron of The Work Foundation.”

-Sadly, Philip took a step back from his royal duties in May 2018.
+However, Philip took a step back from his royal duties in May 2018.
 At the time, Buckingham Palace announced Philip would be retiring from all his public duties later that year.
 According to the palace, he started cutting off invitations to royal events in September 2018, “although he may still choose to attend certain public events from time to time.”